agude/agude.github.io/_drafts/2020-05-21-nookdesk_review.md

 [washers]: {{ file_dir }}/nookdesk_shelf_washer.jpg

-You need enough space to flip the desk over as well because the build is started with the desk upside down.
+You need enough space to flip the desk over during assembly because the build is started with the desk upside down.
 The desk is unwieldy, so it helps to have a second person for this step, but I was able to do the entire build solo.

 ## Final Thoughts

 Although the assembly and shipping experience could be improved, the desk is solid and includes great accessories at a fair price.
-I have really appreciated being able to swtich positions instead of sitting for 8 hours, and so I am very happy with my Nookdesk.
+I have really appreciated being able to switch positions instead of sitting for 8 hours, and so I am very happy with my Nookdesk.